-Inspired by 40 years of research in early life science, we continually innovate our range of Aptamil formula milks, including Aptamil with PronutraTM-ADVANCE and Aptamil Profutura.
-These formulations contain ingredients such as prebiotic oligosaccharides, lipids and postbiotics which have been shown to support the normal development of a healthy immune system1-3.
+Inspired by over 50 years of research in early life science, we continually innovate our range of Aptamil formula milks, including Aptamil Advanced.
+Our Aptamil range contains our most advanced prebiotic oligosaccharide combination+, including our unique 9:1 GOS/FOS ratio which is clinically proven to bring the gut microbiota closer to that of a breastfed infant1,2.

-Aptamil First Infant Milk and Aptamil Profutura First Infant Milk are suitable from birth for combination or bottle feeding.
+Aptamil First Infant Milk and Aptamil Advanced First Infant Milk are suitable from birth for combination or bottle feeding.

 Aptamil Follow On Milks are suitable from 6 months as part of a weaning diet.